-Working as a London based filmmaker, I frequently film and edit ‘Behind the Scenes’ promotional videos.
-In this case study, I describe the process of creating my most recent ‘Behind the Scenes’ film.
+Working as a London based videographer, I frequently work in the field of behind the scenes videography.
+In this case study, I describe the process of creating my most recent behind the scenes video.
 This is being used on social media to promote a new short film ‘Sieda’, currently being produced by Frog and Roast Beef films an Anglo-French Production Company.

 Filming on location

-Recently, I was booked to work as a Data Wrangler for two days on this short film production.
+Initially, I was booked to work as a Data Wrangler for two days on this short film production.
 The Director of Photography and the Director agreed that I could also take the opportunity to film some ‘Behind the Scenes’ footage.
 The two-day shoot, that I was involved in, was taking place in a residential house in South London.
-So, in addition to my Data Wrangler kit (consisting of my MacPro, NEC screen and hard drives) I also packed the extra kit I needed to film some action from ‘Behind the Scenes’.
+So, in addition to my Data Wrangler kit (consisting of my MacPro, NEC screen and hard drives) I also packed the extra kit I needed to film some action from behind the scenes.

 Interview with the Director

-To help with the coordination of the editing of this ‘Behind the Scenes’ footage, I suggested also filming an interview with Director Vanessa Pellegrin to which she kindly agreed.
+To help with the editing of this footage, I suggested also filming an interview with Director Vanessa Pellegrin to which she kindly agreed.
 So we set a date for that additional filming.
 During her interview, Vanessa explained how the film had come about.
 Her Production Company, FAR films had won the top prize for the Pitch for Shorts TV at the 2018 Film Festival in Cannes.
 They had submitted their short film idea with a fully formed script and budget for the film ‘Sieda’.
 Their competition prize was some funding to help with its production.
 Their finished film will be screened on Shorts TV (a 24/7 HD TV channel dedicated to short movies).
 I also asked Vanessa if she could send me some graded clips, font choice, her production company’s logo and theme music from the film.
-These enabled me to enhance the edit of my ‘Behind the Scenes’ footage and interview.
+This additional footage enabled me to enhance the video edit.

-With the interview filmed, I transcoded all the 4K UHD files into Avid friendly DNx media and then set about editing the film using my MAC based editing software Avid Media Composer.
-I wanted the ‘Behind the Scenes’ film to help explain the story of the film script so that my edit would best help the short film’s future promotion.
+With the interview filmed, I transcoded all the 4K UHD files into Avid friendly DNx media and then set about editing the video using my MAC based editing software Avid Media Composer.
+I wanted this video to help explain the story of the film script so that my edit would best help the short film’s future promotion.
 I also realised that it would be best as a short video so was aiming for around 3 minutes in duration.
 After completing the edit, I sent it to the Director for any feedback.
 After only one shot change, the film was signed off.
-I then sent my client a link to my ‘Behind the Scenes’ film on Vimeo so that it could be shared and the video embedded as required.
+I then sent my client a link to my behind the scenes videography via Vimeo so that it could be shared and the video embedded as required.

-As a filmmaker, I very much enjoyed meeting the very lovely cast and crew of this short film.
-This project helped me realise that, even though I was commissioned as a data Wrangler on this project, I could also support the film’s Production Company even further by filming and editing a ‘Behind the Scenes’ video.
+As a videographer, I very much enjoyed meeting the very lovely cast and crew of this short film.
+This project helped me realise that, even though I was commissioned as a data Wrangler on this project, I could also support the film’s Production Company even further by filming and editing a behind the scenes video.
 It is expected that this short film ‘SIEDA’ will be shown at the Cannes Film Festival in 2019.
 I very much hope that my work will help everyone involved in the production towards the promotion of their new film.
-If you would like any help with your ‘Behind the Scenes’ film or video please get in touch.
+If you would like any help with your behind the scenes videography please get in touch.